Free Fallin'

 "Free Fallin'" is the opening track from American musician Tom Petty's debut solo album, Full Moon Fever (1989).
 The song was written by Petty and his writing partner for the album, Jeff Lynne, and features Lynne on backing vocals and bass guitar.
 The duo wrote and recorded the single in two days, making it the first song completed for Full Moon Fever.

-"Free Fallin'" is one of Petty's most famous tracks as well as his highest- and longest-charting song.
+"Free Fallin'" is Petty's highest- and longest-charting song.
 It peaked at No. 7 on the US Billboard Hot 100 singles chart in January 1990, becoming his third and final top-10 hit.
 It also charted in several other countries, peaking at No. 5 in Canada and No. 4 in New Zealand.
 Petty and the Heartbreakers performed the song at the MTV Video Music Awards in 1989, with Axl Rose and Izzy Stradlin, and at the February 2008 Super Bowl XLII Halftime Show.

 The song is ranked No. 219 on Rolling Stones "500 Greatest Songs of All Time" list.
 Lou Reed selected the song as one of his "picks of 1989".
 The song reached No. 2 on the Spotify Global Viral 50 following Petty's death in 2017.